Alex Philippidis Senior News Editor Genetic Engineering & Biotechnology News

 The world didn’t come to an end in 2012, but the biopharma world ended the year holding its breath, as President Obama and Congress struggled to craft a budget deal and avoid the “fiscal cliff” of across-the-board spending cuts.
-Below are some key biopharma developments of the past 12 months:
+Below is a list of some key biopharma developments of the past 12 months:

 AstraZeneca: New CEO and More Deals